Meet the people who are behind the writing workshops, outreach programmes and operations at Fighting Words.

 Sara holds a BA in history from Wheaton College in Massachusetts, an M.Phil in Medieval History from Trinity College Dublin and has CIPD qualifications in human resources management from the National College of Ireland.
 Sara loves travelling to the places she’s read about in history books, swimming in the sea, reading, writing and working with young writers.
 Sara is committed to providing the best and most inclusive experience possible for all Fighting Words volunteers.

-Her favourite word is translucent.
+Her favourite word is firecracker.

 Pierina started working with young people when she interned for Fighting Words Wicklow in 2018, only to continue as a volunteer mentor straight after!
 She was delighted to join the staff as Project Coordinator in 2020.

 Graduating from Maynooth University with a BA in English and Sociology, she continued to complete her MA in Children's and Young Adult Literature in Dublin City University.
 Pierina is a strong believer in the power of imaginations as she loves to journey through many fictional worlds via books and the wonderful stories created at Fighting Words.
 She is dedicated to giving everyone the opportunity to have their voices heard, especially young people.

 Her favourite word is blurb - try saying it fast at least ten times!

 Mark has worked with children and young people both professionally and as a volunteer for over ten years.
 He has been involved with Fighting Words since 2014, having always been drawn towards anything related to words and creativity and he hasn’t looked back since.

 Mark graduated from Trinity College Dublin with a degree in French and Philosophy and then completed a master’s degree in Cognitive Science to find out where imagination comes from.
 He still doesn’t know the answer to that question but is having a whale of time searching.
 When he isn’t reading, scribbling in a notebook or working with groups of writers you’ll find Mark outside, either in the woods or in the sea.